 At a national level, we have seen significant improvements in performance this year compared to last year.
-In 2023-24, year to date average Category 2 ambulance response times (including for serious conditions such as heart attacks and strokes) were almost 15 minutes faster compared to the same period last year, a reduction of over 27%.
-NWAS average Category 2 response times were over 13 minutes faster compared to the same time period last year, a 32% reduction.
+In 2023-24, average Category 2 ambulance response times (including for serious conditions such as heart attacks and strokes) were over 13 minutes faster compared to 2022-23, a reduction of over 27%.
+NWAS average Category 2 response times were over 13 minutes faster, a 32% reduction.

 Information on ambulance handover times has been published since October 2023.
-In March 2024, average patient handover times in the NWAS region were 32 minutes 51 seconds.
+In March 2024, average patient handover times in the NWAS region were 32 minutes 51 seconds, and this is the second month in a row that handover time has improved.

-However, I recognise there is still more to do to reduce waiting/response times further, and the Government will continue to work with NHS England to achieve this.
+However, I recognise there is still more to do to reduce response times further, and the Government will continue to work with NHS England to achieve this.

-Thank you once again for bringing these important issues to my attention.
+I hope this response is helpful.
+Thank you for bringing these concerns to my attention.